 Buddy tested positive for FIV, which could have been a false positive if he had been vaccinated before.
 FIV is not a death sentence.
 Buddy was adopted by his finder and sadly passed away from cancer in 2015.
 He was truly an ambassador for Wayward's FIV cats and we miss him all the time.

-Wayward Whiskers Cat Rescue is a 501(c)(3) rescue in San Antonio, TX founded in January 2013.
-We take in special needs cats and kittens that may otherwise be discarded or euthanized.
+Wayward Whiskers Cat Rescue is a 501(c)(3) non-profit organization in San Antonio, TX founded in January 2013.
+We take in stray special needs cats and kittens that may otherwise be abandoned or euthanized.

 We accept cats from the public when space is available, as well as pull from local shelters.
 We provide top-notch veterinary care including any surgeries or treatments the cats may need, and then find forever homes for them.
 We also are one of the few shelters in San Antonio that accepts FIV positive cats.